-There are many ways to celebrate women’s history throughout Philadelphia, including visiting museum exhibitions and murals honoring influential women, attending special events, and savoring the menus at women-owned restaurants around the city.
+There are many women’s history month events to attend throughout Philadelphia.
+The city has a wealth of museum exhibitions and murals honoring influential women, special events, and women-owned restaurants.

 Visit museums celebrating women’s history